 Sophia includes a quick-and-easy pizza sauce recipe in the book, and that’s noted in the recipe below.
 However, I happened to have some extra pizza sauce in the refrigerator from a recent vegan taco pizza night.
 So I opted to use that instead.

 The vegan meatball burgers have a wonderful, savory flavor.
-I can only imagine they’d also be perfect rolled into balls, browned, and served with pasta or on a meatball sub.
+I can only imagine they’d also be perfect rolled into balls, browned, and served with vegan lasagna or on a meatball sub.
 It’s the recipe that keeps on giving!

 Ultimate meatball burger (Vegan lentil burgers)